fireduck64/adventofcode/notes.md

 you'll have some sensors that can't be added.
 Those need to be merged into one glob and then the two globs can match up and touch each other.

+## Day 20 - Trench Map

+This first feels like a pretty standard conways sort of thing.

+But the problem is that depending on the inputs the infinite area might be 1 rather than zero.
+Ha.
+So you could do something silly like go X outside of initial area and say fuck the noise outside or could determine a default value for things in the new map on each iteration.

 # 2020